beatsnob/git-lesson/README.md

 # First Repo!

+## this is a sub heading for the test

-this is a test repo for the git lesson
+this is the first change to the test repo for the git lesson

 ```bash
 ls -la